ElianCordoba/softwareontheroad/src/content/s3-cloudfront-angular-react.md

   - Increase application availability
   - Free data Transfer between AWS cloud services and Amazon CloudFront

-  **The idea is to use Cloudfront as a proxy to our AWS S3 bucket**
+  **The idea is to use CloudFront as a proxy to our AWS S3 bucket**

  ![Architecture overview](/img/s3-cloudfront-angular-react/architecture.png)

 <a name="setup-distribution"></a>

-  ## Creating a Cloudfront Distribution
+  ## Creating a CloudFront Distribution

    Now go to CloudFront and create a new distribution

   ## Setup origins
-    Origins are the place where the distributio should look for content
+    Origins are the place where the distribution should look for content

   ## Configuring routes